ShinyTrinkets/twofold.ts/docs/similar.md

 TwoFold is a more general templating application, with support for external tags (implemented as JavaScript functions) since day 1; all tags have the same power as the core tags.
 Also TwoFold can be used to execute arbitrary commands or code, which makes it more powerful, but also less secure.

+Note that Gomplate templates are compatible with TwoFold, so you could render a file with Gomplate and send the output in TwoFold for another render, or vice versa.

 # Text expanders